River levels are expected to remain high for several more days, especially in parts of Yorkshire, but will gradually fall over the weekend.

 Read Winter flooding 2015: community support for advice and current information.

-Severe warnings for the breach at Croston have been downgraded due to successful repair work and an improving picture.
+Severe flood warnings for the breach at Croston have been downgraded due to successful repair work and an improving picture.

 The River Severn will remain high in places, bringing a low risk of flooding in Shropshire, Telford and Wrekin, Worcestershire and Gloucestershire over the coming days.
 Temporary defences have been deployed to the area.